 You Are Your Best Defense!

-These programs R.A.D.
-Systems of Self Defense programs for women and for men provide a holistic approach to learning about how to defend yourself.
-Each program includes lecture, discussion and strategies for resisting physical assault.
+The R.A.D.
+Systems of Self Defense programs provide a holistic approach to learning about how to defend yourself.
+Each program includes lecture, discussions and strategies for resisting physical assault.

 Three Sessions over Three Days